-6 There also are strong reasons not to re-draft the UNCITRAL Model Law in substantial ways for enactment by the states..
-International lawyers may be hesitant to conciliate if they must 7 retain additional domestic counsel to determine the effects of any changes in the U.S. draft.
-The 8 UNCITRAL Model Law Draft Guide notes, "In order to achieve a satisfactory degree of 9 harmonization and certainty, States should consider making as few changes as possible in 10 incorporating the Model Law into their legal system, but, if changes are made, they should 11 remain within the basic principles of the Model Law.
-A significant reason for adhering as much 12 as possible to the uniform text is to make the national law as transparent and familiar as possible 13 14 for foreign parties, advisers and conciliators who participate in conciliations in the enacting state," UNCITRAL Draft Guide 5.
-15
+There also are strong reasons not to re-draft the UNCITRAL Model Law in substantial ways for enactment by the States.
+International lawyers may be hesitant to conciliate if they must retain domestic counsel to determine the effects of any changes in the U.S. draft.
+The UNCITRAL Model Law Draft Guide notes, "In order to achieve a satisfactory degree of harmonization and certainty, States should consider making as few changes as possible in incorporating the Model Law into their legal system, but, if changes are made, they should remain within the basic principles of the Model Law.
+A significant reason for adhering as much as possible to the uniform text is to make the national law as transparent and familiar as possible for foreign parties, advisers and conciliators who participate in conciliations in the enacting state."
+UNCITRAL Draft Guide 5.

-This Amendment incorporates the UNCITRAL Model Law by reference in order to avoid the substantial re-drafting that would be necessary to comport with U.S. drafting conventions.
+This Amendment incorporates the existing version (Appendix A) of the UNCITRAL Model Law by reference in order to avoid the substantial re-drafting that would be necessary to comport with U.S. drafting conventions.
 The Legislative Note references important notes on interpretation from the UNCITRAL Secretariat, the Draft Guide to Enactment and Use of the UNCITRAL Model Law on International Commercial Conciliation (November 14, 2002).

-The Amendment also makes clear that the protection to mediation communications given to international commercial mediation should be as strong as that given to domestic mediation of all types under the Uniform Mediation Act.
+The Amendment also makes clear that the protection to mediation communications should be as strong for international commercial mediation as it is for domestic mediation of all types under the Uniform Mediation Act.
 It also makes explicit how the parties can waive those protections.